kaboc/pot/packages/pottery/README.md

 }
 ```

-See the examples in [main2.dart] and in the document of [LocalPottery] for usage in
+For usage in more practical use cases, see the examples in [main2.dart] and in
-more practical use cases.

-Note that there are several important differences between `LocalPottery` and [Pottery]:
+the document of `LocalPottery`.

+#### Important differences in [LocalPottery] compared to [Pottery]:

 - Objects are created immediately when `LocalPottery` is created, not when objects
-  in Pots are accessed for the first time.
+  in pots are accessed for the first time.
-- As already mentioned, objects created with `LocalPottery` are only accessible with
+- Objects created with `LocalPottery` are only accessible with [of()][of].
-  [of()].
-- Objects created with `LocalPottery` are not automatically disposed when the
+- Objects created within `LocalPottery` are not automatically disposed when
-  `LocalPottery` is removed from the tree.
-Use `disposer` to specify a callback
+  the `LocalPottery` is removed from the tree.
+Use the `disposer` argument
+  of `LocalPottery` (instead of the disposer in each pot) to define a custom
+  clean-up function.

-  function to clean them up.
-Below is an example where the disposer function
+Below is an example of a disposer function that disposes of all ChangeNotifiers
-  disposes all ChangeNotifier subtypes.
+and subtypes:

 ```dart
 LocalPottery(